Exchange and completion

 • safety certificates, warranties and guarantees

-• correspondence and notes about your agent, survey, legal firm, mortgage.
+• correspondence and notes about your agent, survey, legal firm and mortgage.